Frequently Asked Questions

-A good real-estate agency needs to have multilingual employees who can speak both Spanish and English.
-This is very important, as the cooperation between the parties needs to be fluent and knowing both languages means having access to a wider range of properties on the markets.
+A good agency should have multilingual employees.
+This is very important, as the cooperation between the parties, buyers and sellers, needs to be clear and fluent.

 Franchise agencies with a good reputation may not the best option when purchasing a property abroad.
 Most of these agencies just care about the profit and have agents who don’t have local connections.
 It’s always a better option to choose a local professional agency with local ties to ensure that the purchase runs smoothly.